 Press the tips of the small bundle of hair into the adhesive and hold it a few seconds until it grips.
 I necessary, use the edge of your hair scissors to help hold it I place.
 Try to keep just the tips in the adhesive.
 (On this case I started with a lace backed mustache).

 Once the first hair is held in place, add more adhesive slightly in front of the last section you just finished.
 Be careful not to get adhesive into the area you just finished.
 Continue to repeat the process, keeping in mind that each section should be fairly thin.
 Make sure the hair looks like it’s growing out of the skin and not just lying on the surface.
 Continue until all the hair is laid in place.
 Allow some time for the adhesive to set, an hour or so, and then, very gently, pick through the hair to remove any loose hairs.
 There will be some.

 Once everything is in place, trim the hair to create the desired look.
 Take your time and refer to photos of the deceased for reference.
 You can use the small tweezers to pluck any unruly hairs.
-Once properly trimmed, you can adjust areas of color if needed, using the Skin Illustrator Mortuary Scalp and Hair Palettes.
+Once properly trimmed, you can adjust areas of color if needed, using the Skin Illustrator Palettes.
 Be careful not to overdo the coloring.
 If you have blended the hair correctly, you should be pretty close to begin with.

 That is a basic primer on the right way to hand lay hair.
 The method I have described here is the professional standard method of hand laying hair.
 It does require patience and a bit of practice to become really good at, but it is a necessary skill for the restoration professional.